certbot/certbot/tools/docker/README.md

 To run these scripts you need:

 1. An x86_64 machine with Docker installed and the Docker daemon running.
-2. Be logged into Docker Hub with an account able to push to the Certbot and Certbot DNS Docker images on Docker Hub.
+2. To be logged into Docker Hub with an account able to push to the Certbot and Certbot DNS Docker images on Docker Hub.